EnronMusk/multi_implicit_cot_noteacher/README.md

-This repo is a extentsion of the original work: [here](https://github.com/EnronMusk/multi_implicit_cot)
+This repo is a extentsion of the original work: [here](https://github.com/EnronMusk/multi_implicit_cot) The goal was to mimic the same implicit reasoning used by predicting teacher states by instead predicting the pure CoT and to implicity use it in the chain of reasoning.

 **Model demo** notebook is stored with instructions and visuals: [here](https://github.com/EnronMusk/multi_implicit_cot_noteacher/blob/main/demo/model_demo.ipynb)